If you use a computer, you probably have some Microsoft Excel documents on your Mac or PC that you wouldn’t want other people to find and read.

-Step 2: Click “File,” followed by “Info.”
+Step 2: Click File, followed by Info.

-Step 3: Next, click the “Protect Workbook” button.
-From the drop-down menu, then select “Encrypt with Password.”
+Step 3: Next, click the Protect Workbook button.
+From the drop-down menu, select Encrypt with Password.

 Step 4: Excel will then prompt you to type in a password.
 Pick one that’s complicated and unique and note it down in your password manager.

-Note: This password only protects that individual document, not every Excel document on your PC.
-If you want all Excel files to have similar protection, you’ll need to password protect each file individually, or look at more advanced protections.
+From now on, any time you try to open that file, Excel will prompt you to input your newly chosen password.
+Note that this password only protects that individual document, not every Excel document on your PC.
+If you want all Excel files to have similar protection, you’ll need to password-protect each file individually or look at more advanced protections.

-If you want to see whether an Excel file has password protection or not, check out the “Info” tab for the document and look at the “Protect Workbook” section.
+If you want to see whether an Excel file has password protection or not, check out the Info tab for the document and look at the Protect Workbook section.
 It will tell you whether a password is required to open it or not.